peeyee/ddbclient/README.md

 # ddbclient
 A terminal that supports connecting to DolphinDB >= 1.30.21, 2.00.9.
+It's designed to be nearly zero-dependency.
+Ddbclient is very convenient, has the following features :
+* command history
+* auto completion
+* active and inactive mode
+* execute shell
+* multi-line input
+* support for ARM

 By now, It supports the following operating system.

 |OS|Version|